 Well, if you’re getting “We’re sorry, but you can’t go back.
-The files we need to take you back to a previous version of Windows were removed from this PC” message, it’s clear that you can’t go back to a previous version or build of Windows using this method.
-You will need to remove Windows 10 and perform a clean install of previous version of Windows if you want to use a previous version of Windows.
+The files we need to take you back to a previous version of Windows were removed from this PC” message, you can’t go back to a previous version or build of Windows using this method.
+You will need to remove Windows 10 and perform a clean install of the previous version of Windows if you want to use an earlier version of Windows.

 It’s been over 30 days since you upgraded to Windows 10